• Skip to primary navigation

 6. Rest.
 Cover your cooked roast loosely with a sheet of aluminum foil in a 'tented' style.
 Allow the smoked beef to rest for 30 minutes before slicing it against the grain to serve.

-Internal Temperatures for Smoking Beef Roasts
+🌡️ Internal Temperatures For Beef

 The level of doneness is based on the internal temperature of the roast as read by a digital meat thermometer.
 With these leaner cuts of beef (eye of round - pictured here, top round, and bottom round) I use the internal temperatures given below for the levels of doneness.